-the Culcago Naws is possessed of unequaled facilities for the great work of newsgathering.
-In its editorial expression the WREELY NEWS is independent of parties.
-Wedded to convictious and principles only, it must of necessity be above the craven support of any party, as each and all political parties are, inevitably compromises of principle and conviction It does not stand in the position of a neutral.
-It has its own convictions upon all the questions of the day, and does not healtste to express them.
-All of its utterspectare based upon an honest desire for the best good of the American people.
-It was founded and has ever been conducted in the firm beof mankind is a love of fairness and honesty, and it is to this universal element of character that it appeals

-Its Market Reports are full and trustworthy, and are alone worth many times the paper's price to every producer.
-The WEEKLY NEWS recognizes the need in every household of enter: sining, yet pure and wholesome reading for the hours about the fireside.
-To meet this universal want, it publishes, in addition to a mass of condensed notes on Art, Literature, Science, Industries, Fashjons, etc., etc., in every which, while always pure in tone, are often rich in dramatic interest and power.
+the Cuicago Naws is possessed of unequaled facilities for the great work of newsgathering.
+In its editorial expression the WEEKLY NEWS is independent of parties.
+Wedded to convictions and principles only, it must of necessity be above the craven support of any party, as each and all political parties are, inevitably compromises of principle and conviction, It does not stand in the position of a neutral.
+It has its own convictions upon all the questions of the day, and does not healtate to express them.
+All of its utterances are based upon an honest desire for the best good of the American people.
+It was founded and has ever been conducted in the firm be-lef that deep-selfed in the mind and heart of the great mass of mankind is a love of fairness and-honesty, and it is to this universal element of character that it appeals Its Market Reports are full and trustworthy, and are alone worth many times the paper's price to every producer.
+The WEEKLY News recognizes the need in every house hold of enter sining, yet pure and wholesome reading for the hours about the fireside.
+To meet this universal want, it publishes, in addition to a mass of condensed notes on Art, Literature, Science, Industries, Fashions, etc., etc., in every which, while always pure in tone, are often rich in dramatic interest and power, All in all, the Chicago Weekly News is unsurpassed in all the requirements of an Angarcan Family Journal, while its price-to couts a year postage included-places it literally "within the reach of all